pathable/cordova-open-native-settings/README.md

 # NativeSettings plugin for Cordova (6/7)

+* Fork removing unnalowed URL schemas from the Objective C code, only allows application_details on iOS *

 The plugin allows you to open OS settings on iOS 8/9/10 and Android, via cordova-based app.
 For example, it will allow you to open the keyboard settings, Wifi, bluetooth etc (full list below).

 ## Adding/Removing the Plugin